 At the end of a project there should be a substantial improvement in performance.

-efficiency as before?
+efficiency than before?

 Once we state these requirements, the supplier may ask for clarification how this will be measured.